Socialbots on Fire: Modeling Adversarial Behaviors of Socialbots via Multi-Agent Hierarchical Reinforcement Learning

 \textbf{Relationship between $\mathcal{A}$ and $\mathcal{S}$.} $\mathcal{A}$ denotes the activity sequence--i.e., the DNA of the bot~\cite{cresci2017social}. $\mathcal{A}$ includes four possible types of actions to be made at every timestep $t$, namely \textit{tweet, retweet, reply or mention}, and only the \textit{last three} of which can directly interact with others to expand $\mathcal{S}$.
-Despite these actions are in the \textit{Twitter} context, other platforms also provide similar functions.
+Despite these actions are in the \textit{Twitter} context, other platforms also provide similar functions--e.g., tweet->post, retweet->share, reply->comment, mention->tag on Facebook.
 In practice, \textit{not} every node requires an equal effort to convert to a follower.
 For example, a bot needs to accumulate its reputability over time and interact more frequently to have an influencer--e.g., Elon Musk, rather than a normal user to become its follower.
 Since a real model underlining such observation is unknown, we model it using a simple heuristic:

 where $g_{Q}(u,t)$ with hyper-parameter $Q{\geq}1$, is the \textbf{number of times} the socialbot is \textit{required} by the environment to continuously interact with an influencer $u$--i.e., high $\mathcal{N}(u)$, for it to become a follower at $t$.
 Intuitively, a bot with a good reputation overtime--i.e., a high number of followers at the timestep $t$--i.e., $|\mathcal{S}_t|$, can influence others to follow itself more effortlessly than a newly created bot.
 Overall, $\mathcal{A}$ encodes when and what type of interaction--i.e., \textit{retweet, reply} or \textit{mention}, to use to acquire a new follower $s{\in}\mathcal{S}$, $s$ then decides the \textit{frequency} of such interaction in $\mathcal{A}$.